How Much Does It Cost to Build a Website for a Small Business

 Website Type / Level What It Typically Includes Typical Cost Range

-Advanced Custom Website Full custom design, complex UI/UX, integrations, booking tools, advanced forms, ecommerce options, large content structure $5,000 – $20,000+
+Advanced Custom Website Full custom design, complex UI/UX, integrations, booking tools, advanced forms, ecommerce options, large content structure AED 18,400 – 73,400+

-Enterprise or High-Functionality Website Large catalogs, advanced workflows, dashboards, APIs, multi-location structures, fully custom development $20,000 – $50,000+
+Enterprise or High-Functionality Website Large catalogs, advanced workflows, dashboards, APIs, multi-location structures, fully custom development AED 73,400 – 184,000+

-Retail or Ecommerce Website Product catalog, payment gateway, shipping rules, inventory tools, carts, plugins/apps, performance tuning $2,500 – $20,000+
+Retail or Ecommerce Website Product catalog, payment gateway, shipping rules, inventory tools, carts, plugins/apps, performance tuning AED 9,200 – 73,400+

-Large Ecommerce or Multi-System Website High product volume, advanced inventory, integrations, multi-store setup, custom checkout, automation $15,000 – $50,000+
+Large Ecommerce or Multi-System Website High product volume, advanced inventory, integrations, multi-store setup, custom checkout, automation AED 55,000 – 184,000+

 CMS-Based Website Costs

-A CMS offers more control than a simple website builder and gives a small business owner room to expand as website needs grow.
-Costs differ by platform and by how much customization the business requires.
+A CMS offers more control than a simple website builder and gives a small business owner room to expand as the website’s needs grow.
+Costs vary by platform and the level of customization the business requires, especially in the UAE, where agency setup fees, local integrations (e.g., UAE VAT compliance), and premium branding often increase the total.

 Cost comparison of CMS-based website development options